How to back up your website

 And how to download the Backup Archive you create from the server for storage offline.

-To reduce the risk of losing your valuable website content in the event of:
+To reduce the risk of losing your valuable website content in the event that:

-- your website breaking following a Joomla!
-CMS update,
+- your website breaks following a Joomla!
+CMS or 3rd party extension update,

 Your website Backup will enable you to quickly move your website to a new server or hosting provider should the need arise.